 How many times do we tell ourselves that things are going to get better?
 But day after day, we end up with the same set of disappointing circumstances.
 You think to yourself, “Hey, I may not be perfect, but I’m a pretty nice person.
 I treat others with kindness and try not to hurt anyone.
 When is my time coming?
 When am I going to catch a break?”
 I think we would be absolutely amazed to know how many people are feeling the same way.
 You do your best to run the race that is before you, but you’re feeling like your tank is running a little low.
 When it’s filled, you don’t want regular, you want high-test.
 You want the premium stuff.
 Life is short, and it’s about time for you to experience a little bit of high-octane living.

 One of the most quintessential questions asked by anyone inquisitive about the way in which the universe works is “Do bad things happen to good people?”
 The answer to this question is a resounding “YES!”
 Indeed, bad things do happen to good people.
 But how does this square with what we’ve been taught about the moral compass of religious discipline?
 How does it line up with John 10:10, where Jesus Christ tells us that he came that we might have life, and have it more abundantly?
-If we are to access what he came to earth to provide, how is it that we can’t access it by being the good people he wants us to be?
+If we are to access what he came to earth to provide, why is it that we can’t access it by being the good people he wants us to be?

 It is baked into most people’s psyche that good people are supposed to win.
 There are many cases, some very public, where the appearance of this belief doesn’t seem to pan out.
 I don’t know about you, but I can think of many instances where folks that are compassionate, caring, supportive, and sensitive are stepped on.
 Their kindness is taken for weakness, and they seem to always get the raw end of the deal.
 It may seem this way sometimes, but God is the One with the final say, and He tells us that if we patiently endure, we will reap the reward.